how to create your own site for free

 Any member of the ships crew or Company shore team who witnesses or is informed of an non-conformity is required to make a report.
 There are two ways to report a non-conformity:

-The preferred method is to make a formal report in SMMS.
+The preferred method is to make a formal report in SafetyCulture.
 This ensures that all required information is completed and that the report is sent to the Company for review and action.

 Paper Report

-If for whatever reason, an SMMS report is not possible, the paper form S10 Initial Report is to be completed and handed to the Master.
-The Master must pass the form to the Company and also make a report in SMMS
+If for whatever reason, a SafetyCulture report is not possible, the paper form S10 Initial Report is to be completed and handed to the Master.
+The Master must transfer this form into an Issue report in SafetyCulture.

 Once the Company receives a report of an non-conformity, the Managing Director will be informed, and the shore team will review the event either at their next daily call, or if the Managing Director decides it is necessary, at an urgent meeting.